-12 ZONE 2, ZONE 3, ZONE 4: Sends zone selected audio and video output sources to the corresponding audio and video input of another separate zone.
+15 ZONE 2, ZONE 3, ZONE 4: Sends zone selected audio and video output sources to the corresponding audio and video input of another separate zone.
 Use high quality patch cables to reduce noise pickup over long distance runs.
-For a better understanding of zone settings, study below the section about 'Zone Controls' of the 'Main Menu' discussion as well as the item about 'Zone Setup' under the 'Setup Menu' literatures.
+For a better understanding of zone settings, study below the section on "ZONE CONTROLS" of the "MAIN MENU" discussion as well as the item on "ZONE SETUP" under the "SETUP MENU" literatures.